-Fausset's Bible Dictionary says there is a link between Judas the Galilean and this radical sect of Judaism.
+Fausset's Bible Dictionary also states there is a link between Judas the Galilean and the radical zealots of Judaism.
 This well known dictionary states, "Led the rebellion in the days of the taxing . . .
 These 'Gaulonites' (Flavius Josephus also refers to this Judas as 'Judas a Gaulonite') were precursors of the Zealots . . ."
 Easton's Bible Dictionary defines them as "A sect of Jews which originated with Judas the Gaulonite."

 Gamaliel, a well-known and respected Pharisee who was a member of the Sanhedrin, directly references the Zealots in the New Testament.
 He used what happened to Judas (a zealout) and his followers to urge the council to treat the apostles carefully (Acts 5:33 - 38)

 The Zealots played a pivotal part in the First Jewish-Roman war (also known as The Great Revolt) that started in 66 A.D.
 They succeeded in taking over Jerusalem and holding it until 70 A.D., when Roman General Titus retook the city and destroyed it and Herod's Temple.